-- Determine that the goals and objectives in the POC have been achieved, - Determine that the recipient's needs are being met, - Assess satisfaction with scheduled services, and - Make adjustments or changes to the POC, if necessary. - Revising the POC when requests are made from the recipient/family, and - Scheduling and facilitating the annual POC meeting. - NOTE: Refer to Section 14.11 Support Coordination for additional information regarding support coordination responsibilities.
+- Determine that the recipient's needs are being met, - Assess satisfaction with scheduled services, and - Make adjustments or changes to the POC, if necessary. - Revising the POC when requests are made from the recipient/family, and - Scheduling and facilitating the annual POC meeting.

+NOTE: Refer to Section 14.11 - Support Coordination for additional information regarding support coordination responsibilities.